David Wright: 2012

 On April 5, Wright went 2-for-3 with a walk on as the Mets' Opening Day third-baseman against the Braves, where Wright drove in Andrés Torres with a single for the game-winning run in the 6th inning off of Tommy Hanson, giving the Mets the 1–0 win.
 Less than a week later, on April 11, Wright fractured his right pinkie while diving into first base on a pick-off attempt.
 After missing just three games, Wright returned to the lineup, going 3-for-5 against the Phillies.
 Then on April 25, Wright hit a two-run home run in a 5–1 victory against the Miami Marlins, giving him 735 career RBIs, passing Darryl Strawberry for the most in Mets franchise history.
 Wright broke another franchise record on June 5, when he hit a solo-shot off of Washington Nationals pitcher Jordan Zimmermann, driving himself in and reaching 736 runs.
 The previous record-holder was José Reyes at 735 runs.
 On July 1, it was announced that Wright had made his 6th All-Star team, but as a backup to Pablo Sandoval.
 Wright led the All-Star vote for most of the year but was overtaken in the last week of voting.

 For the first half of the season, Wright was either atop or close to the top of the league in both batting average and on-base percentage, and led NL third basemen in average, OBP, slugging, hits and runs scored.
 After the All-Star break, the Mets had their worst stretch to that point in the season, losing six straight, but on July 19, Wright hit two home runs and had five RBIs to help the Mets end their losing streak.
 He hit his 200th career home run in a loss on August 24 to the Houston Astros.
-On September 25, 2012, Wright tied the all time hit record with the Mets Ed Kranepool with 1,418 hits in a game at home against the Pittsburgh Pirates.
-Then on September 26, 2012, Wright surpassed Kranepool as Mets all-time hit record holder with an infield single also at home against the Pittsburgh Pirates.
+On September 25, Wright tied the all-time Mets hit record with Ed Kranepool with 1,418 hits in a game at home against the Pittsburgh Pirates.
+Then on September 26, Wright surpassed Kranepool as Mets all-time hit record holder with an infield single also at home against the Pirates.

-Wright finished 6th in the voting for the 2012 NL MVP Award.
+After the season, Wright finished 6th in the voting for the 2012 NL MVP Award.